 CAgecircle: composition for an exhibition

-A chance-determined exhibition drawing on items from nearly two dozen collections at Bard College, produced in partnership with Bard College Stevenson Library
+A chance-determined exhibition drawing on items from nearly two dozen collections, produced in partnership with Bard College Stevenson Library

 June 27–July 31, 2026